Wrongful Death Cases: Children, Older Adults, and Vulnerable Adults

-In a wrongful death action, the value of the victim's life to surviving family members is measured by the victim's earning potential, in combination with a number of other factors.
-Setting a price on human life isn't a pleasant task, but it's one that courts and juries are required to do in these sorts of actions.
+The value of the victim's life is hard to measure.
+Courts currently measure value by the victim's earning potential and several other factors.
+Setting a price on human life isn't a pleasant task, but it's one that courts and juries are required to do in these sorts of cases.

-Because of this price-setting procedure in wrongful death actions, the death of a child or an elderly person may raise difficulties – how does one measure the future financial contributions of a child or of an elderly retired person?
-To accurately assess the lost financial value of a death, the courts follow certain guiding principles.
+Because of this price-setting procedure in wrongful death actions, the death of a child or vulnerable adult may raise difficulties.
+How does one measure the future financial contributions of a child, vulnerable adult, or retired person?

 Loss of a Child

-When an earning adult dies, the financial loss is relatively easy to assess, but even so, the wrongful death loss is not measured solely by financial earnings but also by the potential childrearing services, love, nurturing, and companionship elements of an adult relationship.
-For example, if a father dies in a car accident, his child may seek damages for not only the loss of the father’s income, but also the loss of the father’s care and guidance.
+Financial loss is relatively easy to assess when an earning adult dies.
+But even so, a wrongful death loss is not measured solely by financial earnings.
+It is also measured by the potential childrearing services, love, nurturing, and companionship elements of an adult relationship.

-- The relationship of the decedent to those claiming a pecuniary loss; and,
+- Relationship of the decedent to those claiming the pecuniary loss

-- The health, age, and circumstances of those claiming pecuniary losses.
+- Health, age, and circumstances of those claiming pecuniary losses

-A lot of these assessments are simply speculation, and the younger a child is at the time of death, the harder it becomes to accurately speculate.
-For example, it is easier to speculate on the earning potential of an eighteen year-old, high-performing student enrolled in a top university program, as opposed to speculating on the earning potential of that same child at the age of ten.
+For example, it is easier to speculate on the earning potential of an 18-year-old high-performing student enrolled in a top university program.
+It is harder to speculate on the earning potential of that same child at the age of ten.

 Loss of a Fetus

-Seek the assistance of a qualified attorney to help determine whether you will be able to bring a wrongful death action for the death of a child or an elderly person.
-An attorney may also be able to help estimate the damages to which you are entitled.
+Seek the assistance of a qualified attorney to help determine whether you will be able to bring a wrongful death action for the death of a child or an older adult.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help